Banderas (duo)

-Banderas were a British female music duo of the early 1990s who were signed to London Records.
-The band was an offshoot of Jimmy Somerville's band The Communards, and featured two of his female backing musicians, Scottish vocalist Caroline Buckley and English violinist/keyboardist Sally Herbert.
+Banderas were a British music duo of the early 1990s who were signed to London Records.
+The band was an offshoot of Jimmy Somerville's band the Communards, and featured two of his female backing musicians, Scottish vocalist Caroline Buckley and English violinist/keyboardist Sally Herbert.

-The duo are mostly remembered for their hit single "This Is Your Life", which peaked at No. 16 in the UK Singles Chart in March 1991.
+The duo are mostly remembered for their hit single "This Is Your Life", which peaked at No. 16 on the UK Singles Chart in March 1991.
 The track was co-written with songwriter Roger Swallow and contains samples of the song "Crack Attack" by Grace Jones from her 1989 album Bulletproof Heart.
-The duo appeared on BBC One's Top of The Pops on 21 March 1991 to perform the song.
+The duo appeared on BBC One's Top of the Pops on 21 March 1991 to perform the song.

-The duo's album, Ripe, peaked at No. 40 in the UK Albums Chart, and featured further singles "She Sells" (No. 41) and "May This Be Your Last Sorrow" (which did not chart).
+The duo's album, Ripe, peaked at No. 40 on the UK Albums Chart, and featured further singles "She Sells" (No. 41) and "May This Be Your Last Sorrow" (which did not chart).